isitvegan/isitvegan-web/readme.md

 # Is it Vegan?

-A simple tool to check whether an item is vegan 🌱
+This repo is home to [isitvegan.app](https://www.isitvegan.app), a simple tool to check whether an item is vegan 🌱

 ## Features